 Many personal finance experts swear by using a cash diet to kick start good money habits, get out of debt, and other short- or long-term goals.
-This article explains what a cash diet is, how to implement it, and the pros and cons of such a strategy.
+This article explains what a cash diet is, its pros and cons, and how to implement it!

 Not only will it help you meet all your financial obligations, but it will also help you get a fast start on your financial goals.